shba007/unai-web/src/content/blog/extract-structured-data-from-images-using-llm.md

 ---
-title: "Extract structured data from images using LLM"
+title: 'Extract structured data from images using LLM'
-description: "How I use AI to extract structured data like JSON/ YML from Images?"
+description: 'How I use AI to extract structured data like JSON/ YML from Images?'
-pubDate: "May 01 2024"
+pubDate: 'May 01 2024'
-updatedDate: "May 01 2024"
+updatedDate: 'May 01 2024'
-heroImage: "/blog-2/hero.jpg"
+heroImage: '/blog-2/hero.jpg'
 ---

 # How I use AI to extract structured data like JSON/ YML from Images?